 - how much does it cost to start a mining operation

-- how to build a gold detector
+- how many bags concrete to a cubic metro

 - how to recover fine gold